 town and country in competitions across the country, this was the

-rain to a packed crowd.
-Jeanette Kendall their conductor was righlty proud
+torrential rain to a packed crowd.
+Jeanette Kendall their conductor was

-of their achievements: “We have been practicing marching for a few months
+righlty proud of their achievements: “We have been practicing marching for

-now, it is really difficult to play and march in time and in straight
+a few months now, it is really difficult to play and march in time and in

-lines and in torrential rain!
-I couldn’t be prouder of the youngsters,
+straight lines and in torrential rain!
+I couldn’t be prouder of the

-they played so well and held their nerve” Jeanette herself is the
+youngsters, they played so well and held their nerve” Jeanette

-principal cornet of the Kirkbymoorside Senior Band and won the coveted
+herself is the principal cornet of the Kirkbymoorside Senior Band and won

-“Outstanding Instrumentalist Award” for her virtuoso playing on the cornet.
+the coveted “Outstanding Instrumentalist Award” for her virtuoso playing

-The senior band took third place overall and look forward to next year
+on the cornet.
+The senior band took third place overall and look forward

-and the challenge of trying to beat our oun junior band, it's going to
+to next year and the challenge of trying to beat our oun junior band, it's

-enjoyed playing yet again for these two great events in our home town
+playing yet again for these two great events in our home town of

 Wright our Rep player, works for